-Each cohort of students comes to Chapel Hill or an alternate designated site for three to four days at the beginning of their studies (August), between the fall and spring semesters (early January), and between the spring and summer semesters (May).
-Otherwise, all learning takes place in the student’s home or office.
+Each cohort of students comes to Chapel Hill or an alternate designated site for five days at the beginning of their studies (August), between the fall and spring semesters (early January, usually the week of New Year’s Day), and between the spring and summer semesters (May, usually the Monday after commencement/Mother’s Day).
+Otherwise, all learning takes place off campus.

-Students begin their studies with four days on campus during which they are oriented to the program, the Department, and the University.
+Students begin their studies with five days on campus during which they are oriented to the program, the Department, the School and the University.
 They are also provided a series of special sessions on leadership, ethics, and cultural competence, and they participate in group discussions with top health care and public health leaders.
 They are also introduced to the remainder of the first semester curriculum.

 In lieu of one of the six campus visits in the initial two years, the program may elect to meet at other sites, including sites within or outside the U.S., where we may take advantage of additional opportunities for leadership development.

 Pace of Program

 This is a cohort-based program.
 All students move through the curriculum at the same pace.
 Every course in the first two years is required of every student.
 Some students are expert at some elements of the curriculum, but are still required to take those courses as we want those students to share their expertise with the others in the cohort.
 We believe active interaction among students is an important part of adult learning and our program.